scaleoutsean/awesome-solidfire/README.md

   - Site failover
     - SolidFire SRA for VMware SRM
     - Some of the backup offerings mentioned above provide functionality similar to VMware SRM
+- Trident `solidfire-san` back-end can be backed up by creating thin clones and presenting them to a VM or container running a backup software agent (example with [Duplicacy](https://youtu.be/bvI7pgXKh6w))

 ### Security